 If you buy a home at a foreclosure sale, this means the foreclosure was a decree of sale foreclosure.
 (If the home goes through a strict foreclosure, you’ll have to wait until the lender puts it on the market after the foreclosure is complete before you'll get a chance to purchase it.)

-In order to redeem the property, the foreclosed homeowners would have to pay the full judgment amount, plus all other lawful charges such as interest, attorney fees, and costs.
+In order to redeem the property, the foreclosed homeowners would have to pay the full judgment amount, plus all other lawful charges such as interest, attorneys' fees, and costs.

 You can see why redemption is rare in Connecticut.
 A homeowner who, only a very short time ago, was unable to keep up on the home’s mortgage payments would have to turn around and come up with not only the full judgment amount price, but additional amounts as well.